 Looking for Something to Read?
-Check out BOOK REVIEWS & Chapter-by-chapter or themed BOOK DISCUSSIONS
+Click the “Natasha’s Study” Category to check out book reviews & chapter-by-chapter or themed BOOK DISCUSSIONS.

 On Tuesdays, we discuss books at “A Sista’s Journey”:

-I will either feature detailed book reviews, briefly highlight books that I am reading, or engage in a chapter-by-chapter or themed book discussion.
-Click the links above to see previous features and discussions.
+I will either feature detailed book reviews, briefly highlight books that I am reading, or engage in a chapter-by-chapter or themed book discussions.

-When hosting a book discussion, I will make a weekly summary post each week to launch our discussion.
+When hosting a book discussion, I will make a weekly summary posts with discussion questions.

 In the meantime, I thought you may want to know: